 - Site and job specific information for employees

 - Safety procedures for storage, handling, use, disposal, emergencies and spills

 - Supplier and workplace label interpretation

 Approximately 90 minutes

-Testing conducted in this online WHMIS Training & Certification course is designed to reinforce the information presented.
+Testing conducted in this WHMIS Online Training course is designed to reinforce the information presented.
 A mark of 80% must be achieved in order to receive a certificate of completion.
 Participants are able to repeat the course twice if the pass mark is not achieved.
 Supplemental materials necessary to complete this course can be accessed online.

 CERTIFICATE OF COMPLETION

-Participants who successfully pass this online WHMIS Training Course & Certification course can download and print their certificate of completion.
+Participants who successfully pass this WHMIS Online Training Course can download and print their certificate of completion.